Perpetual inventory system: How real-time data helps improve stock management

 Frequently asked questions

-What is a perpetual inventory system?
-It’s an inventory management method that uses real-time receiving and sales data to keep your stock quantities up to date.
-Most systems use your data to automate tasks that benefit your business, like using a perpetual system to automate replenishment orders at exactly the right time to avoid stockouts or overstock.
+A perpetual inventory system is an inventory management method that uses real-time receiving and sales data to keep your stock quantities up to date.
+Most systems use your data to automate tasks that benefit your business, like automating replenishment orders at exactly the right time to avoid stockouts or overstock.

 How does a perpetual inventory system work?